AnthonyCxx/Notes-and-Writeups/C#/Classes/Classes.md

     //Testing the read-only 'Area'
     Console.WriteLine($"Area of the Package: {package.Area}");

-    package.Length = 10;  //Error! _length can only be set during
+    package.Length = 10;  //Error! _length can only be set during initialization
 }

 public class Package